 Benjamin Chang

 Benjamin Angel Chang served as the inaugural Andrew W. Marshall Fellow and spent over a year in residence at Georgetown’s Center for Security and Emerging Technology (CSET).
+Currently, Ben is an adjunct political scientist at RAND and a resident at Constellation focusing on the national security implications of artificial intelligence.
 He received his Ph.D. from MIT, where he studied AI’s impact on the U.S.-China military balance.
 He was previously a senior analyst at the Long Term Strategy Group, and received his A.B. (summa cum laude) from Princeton University’s School of Public and International Affairs.
 He is a recipient of the National Science Foundation Graduate Research Fellowship.

 Robert “Jake” Bebber